apecloud/kubeblocks/docs/api_docs/kubeblocks-for-kafka/cluster-management/create-a-kafka-cluster.md

 * [Install KubeBlocks](./../../installation/install-kubeblocks.md).
 * View all the database types and versions available for creating a cluster.

   Make sure the `kafka` cluster definition is installed.
+If the cluster definition is not available, refer to [this doc](./../../overview/supported-addons.md#install-addons) to enable it first.

   ```bash
   kubectl get clusterdefinition kafka